When will my card be charged?

 Lot’s of folks send emails - and while they are better than nothing - phone calls and handwritten letters have a much bigger impact.
 There are a plethora of amazing groups, some new and some old, that you can find with a simple Google search that will provide you with ample opportunities for sending emails, signing online petitions, and tweeting.
 We are trying to do something a little different, and facilitate a form of resistance that has a high impact (as well as physical evidence).
 And we still do our fair share of petitioning, tweeting, and email as well!

 Aren’t our legislatures already progressive?
-Why do we need to write to them if we already agree?
+Why do we need to write to them if we I already agree with them?

-In Portland this is mostly true.
-Senators Ron Wyden and Jeff Merkley are pretty progressive.
-If you live in another state with progressive legislatures they might agree with you on a lot - but even when they do agree, it’s important for them to have communications with constituents that they can use to support their positions in national politics.
+Progressive legislatures they might agree with you on a lot - but even when they do agree, it’s important for them to have communications with constituents that they can use to support their positions in national politics.
 And having personal stories of how their constituents are affected by national policies is even better.
-And when it comes to Oregon state politics...well, it gets more complicated.
-Oregon isn’t entirely progressive.
 We encourage you to look up your legislators and learn about their positions and voting record on issues you care about.
 No matter where you live, it’s important to know that even Democrats are landlords, real estate magnates, and have special interests.
 They also spend most of their day in meetings with lobbyists for corporations - not everyday people.
 It's worth figuring out where they stand on issues that matter to you.
-Oregon, like most states, is full of pockets of folks with all different points of views...some of them racist, sexist, and homophobic.
-So please, always share your opinion with your state, county, and city representatives.